Sioux Falls Metro Area Profile - Local Employment Dynamics (LED)

 New Hires by Age

-The 25 to 34 year age group made up 23.8 percent of the new hires in the second quarter of 2013.
+The 25 to 34 year age group made up 27.3 percent of the new hires in the first quarter of 2014.

-New hire levels rose across all age groups; the greatest percentage increase occurred in the 65 to 99 age bracket (35.3 percent).
-Those in the 55 to 64 age group held the second spot with a 22.3 percent increase.
-The remaining age groups grew between 1.9 percent and 9.1 percent over the year.
+New hire levels rose across all age groups; the greatest percentage increase occurred in the 14 to 18 age range at 13.8 percent.
+Those in the 22 to 24 age group held the second spot with an 11.4 percent increase.
+The remaining age groups grew between 1.8 percent and 9.9 percent over the year.

 New Hires by Gender and Age

-In the Sioux Falls MSA, the new hires for the second quarter of 2013 were 47 percent female and 53 percent male.
+In the Sioux Falls MSA, the new hires for the first quarter of 2014 were 47 percent female and 53 percent male.

-The Accommodation and Food Services accounted for 22.5 percent of female new hires in the second quarter of 2013.
-Almost three-quarters of female new hires worked in this sector, the Retail Trade, Health Care and Social Assistance, Administrative and Support and Waste Management Services, or Finance and Insurance sectors.
+The Accommodation and Food Services sector accounted for 21 percent of female new hires in the first quarter of 2014.
+Two-thirds of female new hires worked in this sector, Health Care and Social Assistance, Retail Trade, or Administrative and Support and Waste Management Services.

-The Construction sector and Administrative and Support and Waste Management and Remediation Services sector each accounted for more than 15 percent of the new hires in the second quarter of 2013; almost 60 percent of the Sioux Falls MSA's male new hires worked in the aforementioned sectors, Accommodations and Food Services, or Retail Trade.
+The Accommodations and Food Service sector and the Administrative and Support and Waste Management and Remediation Services sectors each accounted for more than 15 percent of the male new hires in the first quarter of 2014; almost two-thirds worked in the aforementioned sectors, Retail Trade, Manufacturing or Construction.

-At 19.3 percent, those 55 to 64 years had the highest percentage increase in new hire levels, followed by 14- to 18-year-olds at 9.1 percent.
-Males 19 to 21 years old measured the smallest increase at 0.5 percent.
+All male groups increased by more than 2 percent over the year.
+At 20.9 percent, those 14 to 18 years had the highest percentage increase in new hire levels, followed by 22- to 24-year-olds at 17.1 percent.
+Males 19 to 21 years old measured the smallest increase at 2.3 percent.